Scholarly Literature

 My NCBI allows you to save searches, save collections of citations, manage filters, and save site preferences for major NCBI databases in PubMed.

-We recommend setting up a free account (you don't have to use your @mail.mil address) so you can have personalized features, such as the links to full text results, highlighting of your search results, and the abstracts displayed when you search rather than just the summaries of articles.
+We recommend setting up a free account (you don't have to use your @health.mil address) so you can have personalized features, such as the links to full text results, highlighting of your search results, and the abstracts displayed when you search rather than just the summaries of articles.

 Once you've created an account, go to the Filters box, click on "Manage Filters" and then select "Link Out".
 In the box, type in "Darnall" and check off both the boxes for filter and link icon.
 Next, in the search box, type in "Free Full Text," and check off the box for "filter."